 When you or a family member has a dental surgery scheduled at Chestnut Family Dentistry, our dentists will provide detailed pre- and post-op instructions in Asheville, North Carolina, to help ensure a smooth healing period and successful treatment.
 We have also included some of these tips below for your convenience.
-Feel free to call 828-255-0936 with any questions you may still have or to schedule a post-op check-up with Dr. Wendy Willoughby, Dr. Teresa Bare or Dr. Madison Eddings.
+Feel free to call 828-255-0936 with any questions you may still have or to schedule a post-op check-up with Dr. Wendy Willoughby or Dr. Teresa Bare.

 After your treatment, you can expect your anesthesia to wear off in about one to three hours.
 During this period, it is important to stay aware of the numb section of your mouth and to prevent biting or chewing the numb tongue, lips or cheek.